-Based on biological data collected at 40 randomly selected locations (see map of monitoring site locations) throughout Fairfax County in 2014, approximately 67.5 percent of Fairfax County's streams are in fair to very poor condition.
+Based on biological data collected at 40 randomly selected locations throughout Fairfax County in 2015, approximately 80 percent of Fairfax County's streams are in fair to very poor condition.
 This indicates that many of our streams are significantly impaired and lack biological diversity.

 The Stream Quality Index (SQI) is based on annual data collected on resident populations of benthic macroinvertebrates (animals without a backbone that live on the bottom of a stream, river, lake and are visible to the naked eye).
 As benthic macroinvertebrates are good indicators of water quality, the SQI is used to evaluate long-term trends in the overall health of streams.
 Each of the 40 randomly selected locations is placed in one of five rating categories (excellent, good, fair, poor or very poor) based on the diversity of benthic macroinvertebrates found in that stream segment.
 An index value ranging from one to five, with a higher number indicating better stream quality, is calculated for the year based on the percent of sampling locations that fall into each rating category.
-Results from 2004 through 2013 can be found in the table below.
-The 2013 SQI shows an increase in overall stream quality from 2012.
-With ten years of reference data available this year, the 2013 SQI was calculated using this new cumulative reference data.
+Results from 2004 through 2015 can be found in the table below.
+With ten years of reference data available, the SQI from 2013 and forward are calculated using a new cumulative reference data.
 This process will reduce the variability created by yearly disturbances to the reference sites (i.e. drought).
 Previous years' SQIs have been back calculated with this new reference set and could show different results than seen in previous publications.